 You've Got A Preteen Or Teenager In The House

-It's a well known fact that most poltergeists appear when there's someone in your house that's coming of age.
-Usually, teenage girls tend to cause poltergeists because their hormones are peaking and they may be unconsciously manipulating the items in the house by psychokinesis.
+It's a well-known fact that most poltergeists appear when there's someone in your house that's coming of age.
+Usually, teenage or preteen girls tend to cause poltergeists because their hormones are peaking and they may be unconsciously manipulating the items in the house by psychokinesis.
 The most famous of these cases is the Enfield Haunting, a case that saw an 11-year-old girl levitating and speaking with the voice of a much older man.

-The Enfield case is the most well known of poltergeist stories, and it hits all of the important bullet points: weird noises, shaking furniture, and spooky sounds.
+The Enfield case is the most well-known of poltergeist stories, and it hits all of the important points: weird noises, shaking furniture, and spooky sounds.
 The haunting ended when the family moved out of the house and never looked back.

 Objects Keep Disappearing

 If you notice things in your home disappearing and then reappearing randomly, then you may be in the early throes of a poltergeist infestation.
 While this occurrence isn't as scary as it might sound, it could be a precursor to a malicious entity that's testing its boundaries.
 A couple who had just moved into a place noticed that their ID cards were going missing about a month into their stay at their new residence.

 If things around your house start disappearing, don't freak out yet, you might simply be experiencing disappearing object phenomenon.